WillySong/companysite/index.md

 ---
 Providing artifical intelligence solutions to marketing and healthcare.

-A joint venture with Abhivyakti Ahuja, a gifted undergraduate candidate with a double major in neuroscience and computer science.
+A startup created by Abhivyakti Ahuja and William Song.

 More will be added soon!
 Stay tuned!